KerryZhou1024/UCQuantum-2025/README.md

 This is a repo for YQuantum from the UCQuantum Team

-Team members: Kerry Zhou, Sagar Gupta
+Team members: Kerry Zhou, Sagar Gupta, Jake Wang, Owen Law